 The collector operates as the SNMP manager and polls devices for their statuses.
 The information that the collector gathers is then forwarded to the cloud server of LogicMonitor.
 The dashboard for the service is hosted at the cloud server, so it can be accessed from any device with a browser and the company also provides apps for mobile devices.

 Communications over the internet are protected by encryption.
 As LogicMonitor operates off-site, it can integrate all the sites of a WAN as long as you install a collector at each location.

 SNMP traps appear in the dashboard as alerts.
 You can customize the dashboard, so it is possible to create a view that only shows alerts.
 The ability to create individual screens means that it is possible to tailor access to different team members and it is also possible to create a reporting account to which business managers can be given access.

 Live data from the SNMP MIBs are interpreted in graphical content, such as histograms, charts, and line graphs.
 The visualization of your network extends to a map, which is imposed on a real-world map.
 Device data and network connections are updated automatically, to make adjustments to the network map.
 The system will also retain data for trend analysis.

 You can get a 14-day free trial of LogicMonitor.

 EventSentry is specifically a security utility, but it also tracks your network performance while it is keeping your business safe from hackers and intruders.
 One problem with modern IT service security is that genuine users can be duped into performing malicious acts through phishing and masquerading.
-So, in order to prevent data disclosure and system damage, you need to track the behavior of authorized users as well as look out for unauthorized access.
+So, to prevent data disclosure and system damage, you need to track the behavior of authorized users as well as look out for unauthorized access.
 This is what EventSentry does.